 2. Schedule self-care time.
 Enter time for self-care in your calendar, and protect that time as you would protect the time for an important meeting.

 3. Make use of the time that’s available.
 Janice takes 15 minutes to close her door, allowing her body to relax as she breathes slowly and deeply.
-Sam slows down for a minute to take three deep, slow breathes before logging in to lead his webinar.
+Sam slows down for a minute to take three deep, slow breaths before logging in to lead his webinar.
 Wendy arrives at work a half hour early, so she can free-write, clearing her mind and preparing for her day.

 4. Plan a long weekend at least once every quarter, and use annual leave.
 Schedule time off it in advance and protect that time as a commitment to self.
 Team members can cooperate to assure there is enough coverage on site when others are taking time off.